 Now the good part. . .

 So what’s the good news about The Angry Red Planet?
 Answer: it can boast one of the more creative low-budget effects gimmicks of its era.
-The typical no-budget space movie goes into a slump the moment Earthlings set foot on a new planet that looks just like some empty lot back on Earth.
+The typical no-budget space movie goes into a slump the moment Earthlings set foot on a new planet that looks just like a vacant lot back on Earth.
 King Dinosaur, Fire Maidens of Outer Space and Missile to the Moon are all offenders.
 The creation of an impressively weird alien planet-scape is a major design and production challenge.
 For this show, co-producer and jack of all trades Norman Maurer used an optical process he had developed to produce mind-blowing visuals on a budget: Cinemagic.
-Scenes filmed on B&W stock were manipulated in color printing to produce an effect that resembles (but isn’t) the later solarization technique used for fancy title sequences on James Bond movies and Our Man Flint.
-Everything is bright red, but with white highlights.
+Scenes filmed on B&W stock were manipulated in color printing.
+The effect resembles (but isn’t) the solarization technique used later on fancy title sequences for James Bond movies and Our Man Flint.
+Everything In Cinemagic is bright red, but with white highlights.
 Contrast is exaggerated, leeching away detail.
 Certain areas seem to bloom with burnt-out soft-focus highlights.
 Close-ups of Nora Hayden in her space helmet make her look a bit like a stylized cartoon character — to me, the top image above transforms her into a piece of exciting pop art.

 Does Maurer’s Cinemagic work?
 We kids thought so because it was so different, and so weird.
 Mars looked angry, all right.
 Variety turned up its nose at the process: “While it may take considerable ingenuity to produce this effect, the result isn’t really worth it.”
 Well, nuts to them.
 It looks plenty weird to us, even with its weaknesses.
 The flat artwork looks exactly like what it is, and the mostly static camera angles make some of the live-action foliage seem flat and fake too.
 Moving the camera slightly might have made all the difference.
 Doing multi-plane diorama tricks with the flat artwork might have yielded excellent results.